 Contact and call centers offer two types of chat support.

 Contact centers include chatbots that use artificial intelligence (AI) to communicate with customers.
-The chatbot gathers relevant data about the issue and provides an answer to simple questions without human intervention.
+The chatbot gathers relevant data about the issue and answers simple questions without human intervention.
 The chatbot escalates the problem to the appropriate representative if it needs agent assistance.

 Contact centers also use chatbot technologies to:

 - Identify the urgency and type of problem